MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-report-filter.md

 The **Filters** pane contains filters that the report *designer* added to the report. *Business users* like you can interact with the existing filters and save your changes, but you can't add new filters to the report.
 For example, in the screenshot above the designer added three page level filters: **Segment is All**, **Year is 2014**, and **Region is Central**.
 You can interact and change these filters, but you can't add a fourth page level filter.

 Some of the filters are shaded, and some are not.
-If a filter is shaded, that means a filter has been applied and not all available data is being included.
+If a filter is shaded, that means a filter has been applied and some data is being excluded.
 For example, the **Region** filter card is shaded, and when you expend the card you see that only **Central** is selected from the dropdown.
-Since Region is under the **Filters on this page** heading, all visuals on this page are displaying data only for the Central region.
+Since Region is under the **Filters on this page** heading, all visuals on this page are not displaying (excluding) data for the **West** and **East** regions.

 ![Screenshot of the Region filter expanded and showing Central with a checkmark.](media/end-user-report-filter/power-bi-filter-region.png)